HL7/fhir-bfdr/input/pagecontent/use_cases.md

-This implementation guide (IG) supports five use cases for communicating information from the electronic health record system to the jurisdictional vital records offices and to the national statistical agency, the Centers for Disease Control and Prevention/ National Center for Health Statistics (CDC/NCHS):
+This IG supports five use cases for communicating information from the electronic health record (EHR) system to the jurisdictional vital records offices and to the national statistical agency, the Centers for Disease Control and Prevention/ National Center for Health Statistics (CDC/NCHS):

 1. Provider Live Birth
 2. Jurisdiction Live Birth
 3. Provider Fetal Death
 4. Jurisdiction Fetal Death

-This implementation guide also supports two uses cases for returning information from the national statistical agency to the jurisdictional vital records office:
+This IG also supports two uses cases for returning information from the national statistical agency to the jurisdictional vital records office:

 1. Coded Race and Ethnicity
 2. Coded Cause of Fetal Death